noahsug/sync-local-deps/README.md

 Options:
-  [root]               directory where projects are located, defaults to cwd() --dryrun, -D         don't make changes
+  [root]               directory where projects are located, defaults to cwd() --dryrun, -D         don't make changes --npm-version, -v     npm version to bump to, see "npm version --help"
+                                                     [string] [default: "patch"]
-  --skip, -S           list of directories to skip --skip-publish, -P   list of directories to not npm publish --skip-git-push, -G  list of directories to not git push --help               show help
+  --only, -o           only sync the given projects                      [array] --skip, -S           list of directories to skip --skip-publish, -P   list of directories to not npm publish --skip-git-push, -G  list of directories to not git push --ignore-dev-deps, -I  don't update dev deps                         [boolean] --help               show help
   --version            show version number
 ```